nwalshgit/WestboroughGeneralLaws/BoH_Regulation_Restricting_Tobacco.md

 (60) days of such sale or acquisition for the permit held by the Current Permit Holder if the Applicant intends to sell tobacco products, as defined herein.

-F. Sale of Flavored Tobacco Products Prohibited:
+F. __Sale of Flavored Tobacco Products Prohibited__:

 No person shall sell or distribute or cause to be sold or distributed any flavored tobacco product, except in smoking bars and adult-only retail tobacco stores.

-Page # 8
-G. Prohibition of the Sale of Blunt Wraps:
+G. __Prohibition of the Sale of Blunt Wraps__:

 No person or entity shall sell or distribute blunt wraps in Westborough.

-H. Free Distribution and Coupon Redemption: No person shall:
+H. __Free Distribution and Coupon Redemption__:

-1.
+No person shall:

-Distribute or cause to be distributed, any free samples of tobacco products, as defined herein;
+1. Distribute or cause to be distributed, any free samples of tobacco products, as defined herein;

-Accept or redeem, offer to accept or redeem, or cause or hire any person to accept or redeem or offer to accept or redeem any coupon that provides any tobacco product, as defined herein, without charge or for less than the listed or non-discounted price; or
+2. Accept or redeem, offer to accept or redeem, or cause or hire any person to accept or redeem or offer to accept or redeem any coupon that provides any tobacco product, as defined herein, without charge or for less than the listed or non-discounted price; or

-Sell a tobacco product, as defined herein, to consumers through any multi-pack discounts (e.g., "buy- two-get-one-free") or otherwise provide or distribute to consumers any tobacco product, as defined herein, without charge or for less than the listed or non-discounted price in exchange for the purchase of any other tobacco product.
+3. Sell a tobacco product, as defined herein, to consumers through any multi-pack discounts (e.g., "buy- two-get-one-free") or otherwise provide or distribute to consumers any tobacco product, as defined herein, without charge or for less than the listed or non-discounted price in exchange for the purchase of any other tobacco product.

-Sections 2 and 3 shall not apply to products, such as cigarettes, for which there is a state law prohibiting them from being sold as loss leaders and for which a minimum retail price is required by state law.
+4. Sections 2 and 3 shall not apply to products, such as cigarettes, for which there is a state law prohibiting them from being sold as loss leaders and for which a minimum retail price is required by state law.

-I. Out-of-Package Sales:
+I. __Out-of-Package Sales__:

-1.

-The sale or distribution of tobacco products, as defined herein, in any form other than an original factory- wrapped package is prohibited, including the repackaging or dispensing of any tobacco product, as defined herein, for retail sale.
+1. The sale or distribution of tobacco products, as defined herein, in any form other than an original factory- wrapped package is prohibited, including the repackaging or dispensing of any tobacco product, as defined herein, for retail sale.
 No person may sell or cause to be sold or distribute or cause to be distributed any cigarette package that contains fewer than twenty (20) cigarettes, including single cigarettes.

-A retailer of Liquid Nicotine Containers must comply with the provisions of 310 CMR 30.000, and must provide the Westborough Board of Health with a written plan for disposal of said product, including disposal plans for any breakage, spillage or expiration of the product.
+2. A retailer of Liquid Nicotine Containers must comply with the provisions of 310 CMR 30.000, and must provide the Westborough Board of Health with a written plan for disposal of said product, including disposal plans for any breakage, spillage or expiration of the product.

-All retailers must comply with 940 CMR 21.05 which reads: “It shall be an unfair or deceptive act or practice for any person to sell or distribute nicotine in a liquid or gel substance in Massachusetts after March 15, 2016 unless the liquid or gel product is contained in a child-resistant package that, at a minimum, meets the standard for special packaging as set forth in 15 U.S. C.§§1471 through 1476 and 16 CFR $1700 et.
+3. All retailers must comply with 940 CMR 21.05 which reads: “It shall be an unfair or deceptive act or practice for any person to sell or distribute nicotine in a liquid or gel substance in Massachusetts after March 15, 2016 unless the liquid or gel product is contained in a child-resistant package that, at a minimum, meets the standard for special packaging as set forth in 15 U.S. C.§§1471 through 1476 and 16 CFR §1700 et.
 Seq.”

-J. Self-Service Displays:
+J. __Self-Service Displays__:

 All self-service displays of tobacco products, as defined herein, are prohibited.
 All humidors including, but not limited to, walk-in humidors must be locked.

-K. Vending Machines:
+K. __Vending Machines__:

 All vending machines containing tobacco products, as defined herein, are prohibited.

-8

-Page # 9
-L. Non-Residential Roll-Your-Own Machines:
+L. __Non-Residential Roll-Your-Own Machines__:

 All Non-Residential Roll-Your-Own machines are prohibited.

-M. Prohibition of the Sale of Tobacco Products by Health Care Institutions:
+M. __Prohibition of the Sale of Tobacco Products by Health Care Institutions__:

 No health care institution located in Westborough shall sell or cause to be sold tobacco products, as defined herein.
 No retail establishment that operates or has a health care institution within it, such as a pharmacy, optician/optometrist or drug store, shall sell or cause to be sold tobacco products, as defined herein.

-N. Prohibition of the Sale of Tobacco Products by Educational Institutions:
+N. __Prohibition of the Sale of Tobacco Products by Educational Institutions__:

 No educational institution located in Westborough shall sell or cause to be sold tobacco products, as defined herein.
 This includes all educational institutions as well as any retail establishments that operate on the property of an educational institution.

-O. Incorporation of Attorney General Regulation 940 CMR 21.00:
+O. __Incorporation of Attorney General Regulation 940 CMR 21.00__:

 The sale or distribution of tobacco products, as defined herein, must comply with those provisions found at 940 CMR 21.00 (“Sale and Distribution of Cigarettes, Smokeless Tobacco Products, and Electronic Smoking Devices in Massachusetts”).

-P. Violations:
+P. __Violations__:

 1. It shall be the responsibility of the establishment, permit holder and/or his or her business agent to ensure compliance with all sections of this regulation.
 The violator shall receive:

 a.
-Inthe case of a first violation, a fine of three hundred dollars ($300.00).
+In the case of a first violation, a fine of three hundred dollars ($300.00).

 b.
-Inthe case of a second violation within twenty-four (24) months of the date of the current violation, a fine of three hundred dollars ($300.00) and the Tobacco Product Sales Permit may be suspended for seven (7) consecutive business days.
+In the case of a second violation within twenty-four (24) months of the date of the current violation, a fine of three hundred dollars ($300.00) and the Tobacco Product Sales Permit may be suspended for seven (7) consecutive business days.

 c.
-Inthe case of three or more violations within a twenty-four (24) month period, a fine of three hundred dollars ($300.00) and the Tobacco Product Sales Permit may be suspended for thirty (30) consecutive business days.
+In the case of three or more violations within a twenty-four (24) month period, a fine of three hundred dollars ($300.00) and the Tobacco Product Sales Permit may be suspended for thirty (30) consecutive business days.